ademhoxha/mongodb-repository/README.md

      console.log(e)
 })
 ```
 The singleton connection is associated to the `url` and not to the `schema` or to a specific on the fly repository.
 So, all on the fly repositories associated to the same `url` and with a `singleton connection strategy` will share the same connection.
-No need to pass the `schema` into the configuration of the repository.
+Since version `3.1.0` of `mongodb-repository-wmf` it is no need to pass the `schema` into the configuration of the repository when you wanto to close the singleton connection (for previous versions you have to pass a valid schema).
 ### Model Loading
 Before executing any CRUD operation for a specific schema its model must be loaded if it was not loaded before, that is because `mongodb-repository-wmf` is based on [mongoose](https://www.npmjs.com/package/mongoose) [(doc)](https://mongoosejs.com/docs/models.html).